- Home

 Why do these changes happen?

 The exact causes of thinking and memory changes after a cancer diagnosis are unknown.
-For an individual, the changes might happen because of:
+The changes might happen because of:

 - cancer treatments